Bexarotene (By mouth)

 Warnings While Using This Medicine

-- Make sure your doctor knows if you have kidney disease, liver disease, cancer of the ovary, cataracts, diabetes, high cholesterol or fats in the blood, thyroid problems, or a history of gallbladder disease or pancreatitis.
-Tell your doctor if you have had an allergic reaction to acitretin (Soriatane®), etretinate (Tegison®), isotretinoin (Accutane®), tretinoin (Retin-A®, Vesanoid®), or similar medicines.
+- Tell your doctor if you are breastfeeding or you had an allergic reaction to acitretin or similar medicines.
+Tell your doctor if you have kidney or liver disease, ovarian cancer, cataracts, diabetes, high cholesterol, thyroid problems, or a history of gallbladder disease or pancreatitis.
 Tell your doctor if you drink large amounts of alcohol.

 Possible Side Effects While Using This Medicine